-Dr Anna Olsson-Brown and Dr Nicola Harker offers 10 top tips on the novel use of immunotherapies in cancer treatment
+Dr Anna Olsson-Brown and Dr Nicola Harker offer 10 Top Tips on the Novel Use of Immunotherapies in Cancer Treatment

 The use of immunotherapies has exploded into mainstream oncological practice because they have shown activity in cancers that previously had limited treatment options and poor prognoses, and they have the potential to induce long-term control.1,2 Immunotherapies are a set of drugs known as checkpoint inhibitors (CPIs).
 CPIs have led to a step change in cancer management and have altered the landscape in terms of mechanism of action, day-to-day management, toxicity, patient experience, and prognostic outlook.
 This article explores the key considerations for GPs and primary care clinicians when managing patients who are undergoing immunotherapy treatment for cancer.